- Day trip to Rottnest Island with 90-minute coach tour, from Perth or Fremantle

 What You Can Expect

-When you arrive at the island, you’ll be escorted to the bus stop where you board a comfortable coach for your 110-minute island tour.
+When you arrive at the island, you’ll be escorted to the bus stop where you board a comfortable coach for your 90-minute island tour.

 On the coach, you’ll be driven around the island while your guide provides commentary about Rottnest’s cultural heritage, history and wildlife.
 Stop at Wadjemup Lighthouse and at the West End, where you can stroll along the boardwalk and take in stunning views.
 Keep your eyes open for the New Zealand fur seal colony at Cathedral Rocks.
 You might even spot humpback whales from September to November.

-Your coach will return you to Thomson Bay after the 110-minute tour and you’ll have the option to join a walking tour of Thompson Bay or free time to spend at your leisure until your ferry departs.
+Your coach will return you to Thomson Bay after the 90-minute tour and enjoy free time to spend at your leisure until your ferry departs.

 With 63 beaches and 20 bays, there are many opportunities for snorkeling, swimming and renting a surfboard or stand up paddleboard (own expense).
 You can also hire a bike (own expense) and cycle around the car-free roads.
 Families may want to check out the aqua park or the family fun park.
 Or learn more about the history of the area at the Rottnest Island Museum, the Salt Store and Exhibition Center, Lomas Cottage or the Pilot Boathouse.